Tarjei400/SimpleCourseManager/README.md

 It is recommended to use node.js 8.0.0

-To start application type `yarn run dev` or `npm run dev`
+To start application type `yarn run dev` or `npm run dev` However it also containes mongo db and example database soon, therefore it is recomended to use `docker-compose up`
 ## API Reference

 If you succeded with installation step, API endpoints would be displayed